Can I Sue USPS?

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Yes, depending on your claim, you may be able to sue the United States Postal Service (USPS).
-You can't sue for lost mail, so consider getting insurance for a particular package.
-You can also send it through certified mail to receive proof that the mail got delivered.
-But if you seek to recover for personal injuries, you can sue the U.S. Postal Service if you follow the proper procedures.
+Depending on your claim, you may be able to sue the United States Postal Service (USPS).
+If you seek to recover for personal injuries, you can take legal action against the U.S. Postal Service if you follow the proper procedures.

 Suing the postal service isn't easy.
-You need to navigate through the Federal Tort Claims Act (FTCA); if you don't do it right, your claim will get barred.
-So, if you are considering suing USPS, consult an experienced personal injury attorney knowledgeable about the FTCA.
+You must navigate the Federal Tort Claims Act (FTCA), and if not done correctly, your claim will be barred.
+If you're considering suing USPS, consult a local personal injury attorney knowledgeable about the FTCA first.
+A skilled attorney can guide you through the legal process and help you avoid mistakes that could cost you your case.

 The United States Postal Service employs more people than any independent government agency.
-As of 2021, the USPS reported having 516,636 career employees and another 136,531 non-career employees.
-That's roughly the population of Boston.
+As of 2024, the USPS reported having 533,724 employees.

 Next Generation Delivery Vehicles (NGDVs)